-Will Rogers was born on 11/4/1879, a citizen of Cherokee Nation in the territory that would later in 1907 become the State of Oklahoma, the 46th state in the Union.
-From this these modest roots, he went on to become a national celebrity, the highest paid Hollywood actor in the early 1930’s and a frequent guest of Presidents.
+Will Rogers was born on 11/4/1879, a citizen of the Cherokee Nation in the territory that would later in 1907 become the State of Oklahoma, the 46th state in the Union.
+From these modest roots, he went on to become a national celebrity, the highest-paid Hollywood, actor, in the early 1930s, and a frequent guest of Presidents.

 “Even if you are on the right track, you’ll get run over if you just sit there.”

 – Will Rogers